 Accounting implications of the coronavirus

-The spread of COVID-19 is truly unprecedented, with far-reaching personal, business, and economic consequences.
-All entities are faced with the challenge of properly treating the implications of the pandemic in their financial statements that result from reductions in sales and earnings, unavailable personnel, supply chain interruptions, financial market downturns and more.
+The spread of COVID-19 is truly unprecedented, with far-reaching personal and economic consequences, as is the coronavirus impact on business.
+All entities are faced with the challenges of properly treating the accounting implications of coronavirus in their financial statements that result from reductions in sales and earnings, unavailable personnel, supply chain interruptions, financial market downturns and more.

-Proper reporting of subsequent events is critical for any entity with a fiscal year that ended prior to the start of the pandemic but has not yet made financial statements available for issuance.
-Discussion of the known or potential impact of COVID-19 will be a disclosure-only event, if the condition did not exist as of the balance sheet date.
+One key business implication of coronavirus is the reporting of subsequent events.
+This is critical for any entity with a fiscal year that ended prior to the start of the pandemic but has not yet made financial statements available for issuance.
+Discussion of the known or potential accounting implications of coronavirus will be a disclosure-only event, if the condition did not exist as of the balance sheet date.
 The disclosure may state that an estimate of the financial statement effect cannot be made since the effects of the pandemic are on-going.

 So, what's happening?

-Going forward, interim financial reporting post-pandemic will be impacted in a wide variety of ways, including the following examples relating just to measurement of assets alone:
+Going forward, interim financial reporting post-pandemic will be impacted in a wide variety of ways.
+Here are some coronavirus accounting impacts examples relating just to measurement of assets alone:

 - Many equity investments measured at fair value or the net asset value practical expedient will have unrealized losses impacting earnings.